tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When sending a HelloRetryRequest, the server MAY provide a "cookie" extension to the client (this is an exception to the usual rule that the only extensions that may be sent are those that appear in the ClientHello).
-When sending the new ClientHello, the client MUST echo the value of the extension and SHOULD subsequently delete the local copy of the cookie value.
+When sending the new ClientHello, the client MUST echo the value of the extension.
-Clients MUST NOT reuse cookie values in subsequent connections.
+Clients MUST NOT use cookies in subsequent connections.

 ###  Signature Algorithms

-The client uses the "signature_algorithms" extension to indicate to the server which signature algorithms can be used in digital signatures over TLS protocol structures and digital signatures of X.509 certificates.
+The client uses the "signature_algorithms" extension to indicate to the server which signature algorithms may be used in digital signatures.
 Clients which desire the server to authenticate itself via a certificate MUST send this extension.
 If a server
 is authenticating via a certificate and the client has not sent a